romannnoodesl/earnify.mine.bz/README.md

 ## 🛑 Overview

-**MinotaurX** is a browser-based cryptocurrency web miner and website monetization tool.
+**Earnify.Mine.Bz** is a browser-based cryptocurrency web miner and website monetization tool.
 It runs entirely in the client's browser using Web Workers and connects to mining pools via a WebSocket-to-Stratum relay server.
 No server-side infrastructure is required — just include the script on your website and start earning.

 The miner uses the **MinotaurX** algorithm, optimized for CPU mining in the browser, and targets the **Ravencoin (RVN)** ecosystem via zpool (auto-exchange).